 Originally published in 1948 by Theosophical University Press, Covina, CA; electronic version ISBN 1-55700-151-0.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
-Because of current limitations in ASCII character fonts, and for ease in searching, no diacritical marks appear in the electronic version of the text.
+For ease in searching, no diacritical marks appear in the electronic version of the text.

-The world is a Mirror of Infinite Beauty,— Thomas Traherne
+The world is a Mirror of Infinite Beauty,

 yet no man sees it.

 It is a Temple of Majesty.

 It is a Region of Light and Peace,

 did not man disquiet it. — Thomas Traherne

 The ancients taught that the Earth is a living being, and it is indeed so.
 They saw in the rising and setting of the Sun and in the cyclic sweep of the seasons a sacred drama in which all nature took part; as, like a musical symphony, the year and its lesser divisions progressed through the four seasonal movements.
 They had few books, nor did they need them, for life itself was an inexhaustible volume of revelation.